 Separation Anxiety and Co-Occurring Disorders

 Separation anxiety often co-occurs with other mental health disorders.
-In particular, children with separation anxiety disorder are at a higher risk for developing other anxiety or depressive disorders later in life.
+In particular, children with a separation anxiety disorder are at a higher risk for developing other anxiety or depressive disorders later in life.
 Around 60% of children with separation anxiety also have another anxiety disorder while 30% have two or more others, and one-third also have depression.

 Conditions which commonly co-occur with separation anxiety disorder include: